uanders/react-redux-cheatsheet/README.md

 ## Article

 This repo furthermore holds an [article](/article/react-redux-concept-workflow_v105.md) that walks you though an extended version of this cheatsheet.
-It has been extended by two very common libraries: 'react-router' and 'immutable'.
+Two very common libraries have been added to the extended version: 'react-router' and 'immutable'.

+The article runs through the Redux workflow starting at the dominant Redux player: the store.
+While going the full circle the article introduces the main Redux concepts and touches briefly on some external libraries such as: 'redux-persist', 'redux-thunk', 'redux-saga', 'redux-promise', 'reselect' and 'normalizr'.

+Please, raise an issue in case you find errors or things to be not clear enough.

 ## Notes